Spir-Group/github-migrate/README.md

    - **Prioritizes all `unknown` repos first** (checks all of them in one run)
    - After unknowns are checked, switches to checking 5 oldest repos per run
    - Compares `pushed_at` timestamps between source and target repositories
-   - Marks repos as **UNSYNCED** (`needs_migration`) if target is missing or has older commits
+   - Marks repos as **UNSYNCED** if target is missing or has older commits
    - Marks repos as **SYNCED** if target is up to date
    - Runs every hour
    - Can be started/stopped via the dashboard UI
    - Shows currently checking repository in real-time

 3. **Migration Worker** (Background Thread):
-   - Queues migrations for unsynced repositories
+   - Queues migrations for unsynced repositories using `gh gei migrate-repo`
-   - Maintains up to **10 concurrent migrations** at once
-   - Automatically queues new migrations as slots become available
+   - Queues all available unsynced repos in each run
-   - Checks every 5-30 seconds depending on available capacity
+   - Checks every 30 seconds for new unsynced repos
    - Can be started/stopped via the dashboard UI
-   - Shows current utilization (e.g., "Running (7/10)")
+   - Shows currently queueing repository in real-time

 4. **Progress Worker** (Background Thread):
-   - Monitors in-progress migrations (queued, exporting, exported, importing)
+   - Monitors in-progress migrations (queued and syncing)
-   - Polls GitHub API every 5 seconds to check migration progress
+   - Polls GitHub API every 60 seconds to check migration progress
    - Updates repository status as migrations complete
+   - Automatically downloads migration logs when completed (success or failure)
    - Shows currently checking repository in real-time
    - Detects stale migrations (running >1 minute with status not found)
    - Marks stale migrations as `unknown` with error message